-The word “Yuletide” originated from the word “Yule,” which was recorded in Latin writings as early as A.D.
+Let’s start with the word “Yuletide” which originated from the word “Yule,” as recorded in Latin writings as early as A.D.
 726.

 - At that time, one form of the world “Yule” was guili, which referred to a midwinter period (December and January) in the Roman calendar.